Executive Summary

 It is easier to replace than repair.

 A new car rarely has problems.
-But with age, it needs regular servicing and replacement of a few parts.
+As it ages, it requires regular service and replacement of a few parts.

-Eventually, the time, effort and money to fix the vehicle become prohibitive and you trade it for a new one.
+Eventually, the time, effort and money needed to fix the vehicle become prohibitive, and you trade it for a new one.
 Nature follows the same logic.

 Defects, Diseases and Death